nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 2. If you get the version information, and have made sure that the java version is `11` and above.
 You have downloaded the correct java version, and can skip the rest of this tutorial.
 3. Go to `start menu` → `System` → `Advanced` → `Environment Variable`.
 Set the `JAVA_HOME` to the path of your JDK, and press `update`.
 For more details, the link to a more in-depth guide can be found [here](https://javatutorial.net/set-java-home-windows-10).
 4. If none of the above worked, do search your system for the `javac.exe` file.
 If it cannot be found, head to the Oracle website [here](https://www.oracle.com/java/technologies/downloads/#java11-mac) to download the PC version of the java JDK.

-### Corrupted Data file

-Clients are stored in the JSON file found in the

 ## 8. Bugs Reporting